Frustrated quantum spin systems in small triangular lattices studied with a numerical method: Introduction

-With this aim, we analyze several anisotropic spin 1/2 antiferromagnetic (AF) Heisenberg models in the triangular lattice, where quantum fluctuations and frustration compete.
-The effect of frustration, which is, the impossibility to simultaneously minimize the Hamiltonian locally, can be further tunned by introducing different spin couplings along all lattice directions.
-This model, sometimes denoted as the spatially completely anisotropic triangular lattice (SCATL) has been scarcerly addressed in the literature.
-It is a generalization of the model with anisotropy just between horizontal and diagonal bonds (SATL), which has been extensively addressed in the literature using different methods such as tensor networks, quantum Monte Carlo, 2D DMRG, exact diagonalization (ED) or modified spin wave theory (MSWT) \cite{Leung93,Bernu94,Yunoki2006, Weng2006, Schmied2008, Tocchio2009, Heidarian2009, Hauke2010, Weichselbaum2011, Tocchio2013, Thesberg2014, Celi2016,Yuste2017}.
-We also investigate here the $J_1-J_2$ model, with anisotropy between nearest-neighbor (NN) and next-to-nearest neighbor (NNN) couplings, also addressed recently in \cite{Zhu2015,Hu2015,Iqbal2016,Hu2016,Wietek2017,Gong2017}.
-The above models give room to both, gapless and highly nontrivial gapped QSL.
+We focus our analysis to spin-1/2 antiferromagnetic (AF) Heisenberg models in the triangular lattice, a paradigmatic geometry where quantum fluctuations and frustration compete.
+The effect of frustration, i.e. the impossibility to simultaneously minimize the Hamiltonian locally, can be further tuned if the couplings along different lattice directions are anisotropic.
+In this context, the paradigmatic model is the Heisenberg model with spatial anisotropy between horizontal and diagonal bonds, the so-called SATL model.
+Such model has been extensively addressed in the literature using different methods such as tensor networks, quantum Monte Carlo, 2D DMRG, exact diagonalization (ED) or modified spin wave theory (MSWT), see e.g. \cite{Leung93,Bernu94,Yunoki2006, Weng2006, Schmied2008, Tocchio2009, Heidarian2009, Hauke2010, Weichselbaum2011,PhysRevB.83.100405, Tocchio2013,doi:10.7566/JPSJ.86.114705, Thesberg2014,Celi2016,Yuste2017,PhysRevB.95.165110}, all of them reporting the existence of gapped QSL in some regions of the phase-space diagram.
+Here, we consider the straight generalization of the SATL model; the spatially {\textit{completely}} anisotropic triangular lattice (SCATL) with anisotropic couplings along {\textit{all}} lattice directions.
+It is important to remark that the SCATL model has been scarcely addressed in the literature.
+We also investigate here the $J_1$-$J_2$ model in the triangular lattice, where the anisotropy is now introduced between the nearest-neighbor ($J_1$) and next-to-nearest neighbor ($J_2$) couplings.
+The presence of gapped QSL in this model has also been addressed recently in the literature \cite{Zhu2015,Hu2015,Iqbal2016,Hu2016,Wietek2017,Gong2017}.
+All the above models give room to both gapless and highly nontrivial gapped QSL.
+Finally, we propose and study a hybrid model between the anisotropic SATL and the $J_1$-$J_2$ model, which we denote as the "anisotropic $J_1$-$J_2$ model".
+Such a hybrid model reduces to the SATL in the limit $J_2\rightarrow 0$, and to the standard $J_1$-$J_2$ model in the limit where the anisotropy between horizontal and diagonal bonds disappears.
+Our aim, asides of gaining further insight in frustrated models, is to investigate if the predicted QSL present in the SATL and $J_1$-$J_2$ Heisenberg models are connected and have, therefore, the same nature.